 Degree Audit Reporting System (DARS)

-The requirements for every L&S degree, major, and certificate program are audited using the Degree Audit Reporting System (DARS).
-DARS is the official report of student degree progress, requirement fulfillment, and eligibility to graduate with an L&S degree, additional major, or certificate program.
+The requirements for every L&S degree, major, and certificate program are evaluated using the Degree Audit Reporting System (DARS).
+DARS is the official report of student degree progress, requirement fulfillment, and eligibility to graduate with an L&S degree, major, or certificate program.
+In principle, Guide and DARS will be aligned.
+However, since DARS applies a student’s academic record to their program requirements, it is essential to check DARS for academic progress and requirement completion.

-Students should use DARS regularly in conjunction with academic advising to see how their completed and in-progress coursework satisfies the requirements of their L&S program(s).
+Students can request and review their DARS in the Course Search and Enroll app or Student Center.
+Students should review DARS regularly to see how their completed and in-progress coursework satisfies the requirements of their program(s).
 When a student applies to graduate, L&S will use DARS for all their declared programs to determine whether they have completed all requirements of the degree and are eligible to graduate.
-Students can generate and review their DARS in the Student Center via My UW.

-Students may also use DARS to explore L&S programs in which they are interested but not declared by using the “What-If” DARS available in their Student Center.
-They may also include courses they plan to take in a future term and audit the results using DARS.
-When exploring L&S programs, students are encouraged to consult Guide, their assigned academic advisor, and the academic advisor of the program they are considering.
+Students may also use DARS to explore L&S programs in which they are interested but not declared by using the “What-If” DARS.
+They may also include courses they plan to take in a future term and audit the results.
+When using DARS and exploring L&S program requirements, students are encouraged to consult Guide, their assigned academic advisor, and the academic advisor of the program they are considering.

 Resources